-Platform Deployment (adoption by inventory beacon) Operations UNIX-like platforms An account that allows sudo elevation without requiring an interactive password.
-Installation of the package for FlexNet inventory agent requires root level privileges.
-The FlexNet inventory agent must run as root to install and run its services on the local device.
-The security settings for subdirectories of /opt/managesoft: The lib and libexec folders are completely locked down to root only.
-The bin folder is open to all, to allow easy access to the path of the executables in the folder when using privilege escalation tools like sudo.
-The executables in the bin folder are locked down to root only. documentation and software tag are readable by all.
+Platform Deployment (adoption by inventory Operations beacon) UNIX-like platforms An account that allows sudo elevation The FlexNet inventory agent must run as root to install and run its services on the without requiring an interactive password.
+Installation of the package for FlexNet local device. inventory agent requires root level The security settings for subdirectories of privileges. /opt/managesoft: The lib and libexec folders are Warning: The user name of the completely locked down to root only. operating system account must not • The bin folder is open to all, to allow include a hash (#) character, as this causes a failure when attempting to easy access to the path of the executables upload the generated . ndi files to the in the folder when using privilege application server. escalation tools like sudo. • The executables in the bin folder are locked down to root only. • documentation and software tag are readable by all.
 The /var/opt/managesoft directory is only accessible by root.